mckinniburgh/gc-phys-comp/IntroPhysCompArduino.md

 ##Bonus points: change the speed of the LED blinking by adjusting the delay value.

+##LED Bonus Round: Using Resistors

-##Bonus points: experiment with rewiring the circuit *without* the resistor and notice what happens.
+Experiment with rewiring the circuit *without* the resistor and notice what happens.

-##Double Bonus: Arduino Buzzer
+##Activity: Arduino toneMelody

 1. Go to `File --> Examples --> 02.Digital --> toneMelody`

 2. Open the `toneMelody` sketch and check out the code.

 3. In your supply kit, you'll find a small piezo buzzer.
 Wire the circuit using the piezo instead of the LED, using the same diagram above.

+##Activity: Add a Button!

+Now that we're more familiar with basic wiring, we'll add a button to our circuit so we can turn an LED or piezo on and off.

 #To keep on learning...